seokbeomKim/NdriveFUSE/README.md

 ## Configuration
 ### Synchronization
-If you customize synchronization with following setting
+you can customize synchronization with following setting
 ```
 # NDrive configuration
 # Exclude cache